By WomansDivorce.com | Updated February 16, 2019

 Brette's Answer: You'll have to get a copy of the divorce decree.
 The simplest way to do this is to call the county courthouse where your divorce was granted.
 If you don't know, you may still be able to get your name changed by using the marriage certificate.
 Start with your driver's license.
 Once that is changed, you can use that as proof for everything else.

-Ruth's Question: I would like to go back to my maiden name and I was wondering is there anyway to get the fees waived?
+Ruth's Question: I would like to go back to my maiden name and I was wondering if there any way to get the fees waived?
 In total, with the newspaper notification, it will be close to $300.
-The initial fee for petition is 164.50.
+The initial fee for the petition is 164.50.
 I am unable to work full time and that's a lot to come up with.
 I just wish there was a cheaper way to get this done.

 Anna's Question: I am getting divorced and have requested a return to my maiden name in the divorce papers.
 Do I need to still change it with the Social Security Office?